a-little-hoof/easy_meanflow/README.md

 Our goal is to provide a straightforward and clean **PyTorch implementation** of Mean Flow models for CIFAR-10 and MNIST, such that researchers can conduct experiments with minimal costs.

+A good way to start is to play with our [Colab notebook](https://colab.research.google.com/drive/1dQR09kiFx4yvUO6ENvC5S1K16-oQ6DZc?usp=sharing).
+We will walk you through the details of mean flow and train a toy model on MNIST.

 ---

 ## 🚀 Features